Master Cicerone

 To me Munich is the perfect blend of exciting and historical.
 As soon as I arrive, I head to a biergarten or a beer hall to grab a liter of shining helles lager and munch on a salty pretzel.
 Invariably, any time of day or night, I’m surrounded by locals and tourists doing the same.
 Nicknamed Italy’s northernmost city, this capital of Bavaria is international, cosmopolitan, and rich with centuries of history.
 And it’s obsessed with local beer.

-Münchners I speak to are a paradox of modern and traditional.
+Münchners I speak to are a blend of modern and traditional.
 They love their rustic, outdoor biergartens, and have legally protected their right to bring their own comfort food from home with them to the city’s many biergartens.
-But at the same time, they might deride their rural cousins for living in old-fashioned wooden buildings.
 Businessmen in suits, elderly women, and families of all ages head to beer halls to break for Brotzeit (“bread time”), a weekday-morning second breakfast of weisswurst (white sausage) and weissbier.
 Brilliant.
 They’re proud of their art museums, churches, high standard of living, and, perhaps most of all, their beer.

 Cradle of Lagers: Dark, Amber & Golden